Balbriggan, Sunday 16th March

 Mise got a better send off with the crowd who had waited for Mise to be released.
 An Cathaoirleach of Fingal County Cllr.
 Michael Kennedy and Cathaoirleach of Balbriggan Town Council Larry Dunne released both seals but before long the two seals were far out of sight!
 There was a welcoming party of local seals to meet them in the harbour so we're sure they got a good reception!

 The seals, Mise and Bruscar had a yellow paint mark on the back of their heads, it will last for about three months and it№s there to see if they are doing well.
-So if you should see a seal swimming around with a yellow hair-do, give the Sanctuary a bell and let us know where you last seen the animal.
+So if you should see a seal swimming around with a yellow hair-do, give Our Organization a bell and let us know where you last seen the animal.